palubad/S1BAM-IGARSS-2023/README.md

 </b> This repository contains a folder "GEE-codes" where you can find:
   - A JavaScript Google Earth Engine (GEE) code "Time-Series-Analysis.js"
-  - A JavaScript Google Earth Engine (GEE) code "Speckle-and-Post_filter-Tuning.js"
+  - A JavaScript Google Earth Engine (GEE) code "Speckle-Tuning.js"
-  - A Jupyter notebook with a Python code "Accuracy-Assessment-for-speckle-and-post_filter-tuning.ipynb"
+  - A Jupyter notebook with a Python code "Accuracy-Assessment-for-speckle-tuning.ipynb"